Close Alert Banner

 Make a plan that is specific to you and your family.
 Your plan should include:

-• Evacuation plan with 2 safe meeting locations and an evacuation route
+• Evacuation plan with two safe meeting locations and an evacuation route;

 • Safety features – everyone should know where the fire extinguishers are; adults should know how to turn off utilities if needed;